AndreasArvidsson/FormatConverter/CsvToSpreadsheet/README.md

 # CsvToSpreadsheet
-Convert a CSV to a spreadsheet workbook with multiple sheets
+Convert a CSV file to a spreadsheet file with multiple sheets

 ## CLI arguments
 **Default delimiter ";"**